plantdna/fcgs/README.md

 #### Main Interface
 ![image](https://github.com/plantdna/fcgs/blob/master/data/Main%20Interface.png)

-Three types of fingerprint comparison data are supported, as shown in the figure above.<br>1.
-Microsatellite fingerprint data comparison corresponding to the “Microsatellite” page in the figure.<br>2.
-SNP KASP fingerprint data comparison corresponding to the “SNP KASP” page in the figure.<br>3.
+Two types of fingerprint comparison data are supported, as shown in the figure above.<br>1.
+SNP KASP fingerprint data comparison corresponding to the “SNP KASP” page in the figure.<br>2.
 SNP-array fingerprint data comparison corresponding to the “SNP-arrays” page in the figure.

 The fingerprint comparison parameters in the figure above are as follows:
 <table border="1px">